-The application Disk Utility as shipped with macOS Sierra is affected by several technical defects.
+The application Disk Utility, as shipped with modern versions of macOS, is affected by several technical defects.
 One of the issues can prevent the reorganization of used disks: Depending on the partitioning scheme and previous contents, Disk Utility may reject or fail to erase a disk, so you cannot use the drive for new purposes.
 All attempts to remove the previous file systems are unsuccessful.
 TinkerTool System can help in this case, clearing the partitioning info that causes problems in Disk Utility.

 Warning: Clearing the partitioning info means that all file systems on the drive in question become inaccessible.
 All data in all volumes on that disk will be lost.
 The disk drive will behave similar to a brand new device.

 To prepare the disk for successful reuse in Disk Utility, perform the following steps: